 Maintain a proper lookout and be respectful of buoys and other navigational aids, all of which have been placed there to ensure your safety and the safety of the boats around you.
 To learn more, check out the USCG's Navigation Rules information page.

-Whether you choose to inform a family member or staff at your local marina, let someone else know where you’re going and how long you’re going to be gone.
-A float plan can include the following information: name, address, and phone number of trip leader and passengers; boat type and registration information; trip itinerary; and, types of communication and signal equipment onboard, such as an Emergency Position Indicating Radio Beacon (EPIRB) or Personal Locator Beacon (PLB).
+Whether you inform a family member or staff at your local marina, let someone else know where you’re going and how long you’ll be gone.
+A float plan can include the following information:

-Assign and fit each member of your onboard team with a life jacket prior to departure (visit these USCG resources for more information).
-Regulations vary by state but children under 16 and all watersports riders should wear a life jacket on the water.
+Assign and fit each member of your onboard team with a life jacket before departure (visit these USCG resources for more information).
+Regulations vary by state, but children under 16 and all watersports riders should wear a life jacket on the water.